 - Disadvantages of Bill / Invoice Discounting

-The bills or invoices under bill discounting are legally the ‘bill of exchange’.
-A bill of exchange is a negotiable instrument which is negotiable mere by endorsing the name.
-For example our currency is an example of bill of exchange.
+The bills or invoices under bill discounting are legally the ‘bill of exchange.’
+A bill of exchange is a negotiable instrument that is negotiable mere by endorsing the name.
+For example, our currency is an example of a bill of exchange.
 Currency provides value written over it to the bearer of the instrument.
 In the case of bill discounting, such bills can be either payable to the bearer or payable to order.
-Therefore, after discounting a bill, a bank can further get the bill discounted from other banks in case of cash flow requirement.
+Therefore, after discounting a bill, a bank can further get the bill discounted from other banks in case of cash flow requirements.

 Why Invoice Discounting?

 The buyers and sellers of goods have conflicting objectives.
-The seller wishes to get paid immediately and the buyer wants as longer credit period as possible.
-Invoice discounting is the solution to the problem which creates a win-win situation.
-The seller gets money almost instantly on payment of a charges and is able to satisfy its customer with credit period.
-The invoice discounting is an easy way of getting finance.
+The seller wishes to get paid immediately, and the buyer wants as longer a credit period as possible.
+Invoice discounting solves the problem, which creates a win-win situation.
+The seller gets money almost instantly on payment of charges and can satisfy its customer with a credit period.
+Invoice discounting is an easy way of obtaining finance.
 There are no hassles of sanctions etc.

 Unique Features of Bill Discounting